 In a recent post I broke down my diet, meal-by-meal, macro-by-macro.
 But I left out some of the supplements I take alongside the diet.

 In the interests of completeness, here’s the skinny of my supp’ game.
+Or my version of it, at least.

 Nutritional supplements are big business.
 Like, multi-billion dollar business.
 You only need to drive down the high street to see supplement shops nestled amongst the pharmacies and the butchers, with their brightly coloured baubles blaring out, trying to entice you in.